-Some of the features on our Data Services Platform will be changing in early December.
+Some of the features on our Data Services Platform have changed:

-- Over the next few weeks, our Linked Data Services (such as the Flood Data APIs) will be moving to a new supplier.
+- Our Linked Data Services (such as the Flood Data APIs) have moved to a new supplier.
 We do not anticipate any interruption to the service.

-- In early December, the Spatial Data Catalogue and Partner Data Catalogue will be combined and will change in appearance.
+- The Spatial Data Catalogue and Partner Data Catalogue will be combined and will change in appearance.

 - The look and feel of the Survey Data Catalogue and RoFSW Portal will change, but the functionality will stay the same.

 All URLs and links to services will continue to work.
 This includes WMS and WFS feeds as well as the API’s.

 Most data will remain accessible to all users, and will be downloadable by anyone under an Open Government Licence (or a similar licence that doesn’t restrict sharing).

 Some other datasets, which cannot be shared widely (usually due to third-party rights restrictions), will be available for access by registered users, where possible.